mensbeam/Arsse/README.md

 sudo systemctl start arsse
 ```

-### Configuring the Web server
+### Configuring the Web server and PHP

-Sample configuration parameters for Nginx can be found in `arsse/dist/nginx.conf` and `arsse/dist/nginx-fcgi.conf`.
+Sample configuration parameters for Nginx can be found in `arsse/dist/nginx.conf` and `arsse/dist/nginx-fcgi.conf`; the samples assume [a server group](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) has already been defined for PHP.
+How to configure an Nginx service to use PHP and install the required PHP extensions is beyond the scope of this document, however.

+### Adding users

+The Arsse currently includes a `user add <username> [<password>]` console command to add users to the database; other user management tasks require manual database edits.
+Alternatively, if the Web server is configured to handle authentication, you may set the configuration option `userPreAuth` to `true` and The Arsse will defer to the server and automatically add any missing users as it encounters them.

 ## Installation from source